hbedle-subsurface/seismic_ml_quickcheck/README.md

 - A section-by-section breakdown showing where the gaps are
 - A prioritized list of specific actions to address what the check found

 The whole thing takes about five minutes.
+And you will get a idea of how to take a few actions to improve your certainty in your ML results.

 ---